priestd09/sanity/packages/@sanity/block-tools/README.md

 ##### ``blockContentType``

 A compiled version of the block content schema type.
-When you give this options, the deserialization will respect the schema for what is allowed to be in the resulting blocks.
+When you give this option, the deserializer will respect the schema when deserializing to blocks.
+I.e. if the schema doesn't allow h2-styles, all h2 html-elements will deserialized to normal styled blocks.

 ##### ``parseHtml``
 The HTML-deserialization is done by default by the browser's native DOMParser.